Yuuxii/training_data_confidence/README.md

+This repository contains the source code for the paper:
+**_Influential Training Data Retrieval for Explaining Verbalized Confidence of LLMs (ECIR 2026)_**

 ## Training Dataset Search

 We employ the search mechanism developed by WIMBD, which uses Elastic Search to create a keyword-based search engine built on the training data to retrieve similar samples for the search query.